 According to the bestselling author of “Brand Experiences: Building Connections in the Digitally Cluttered World” and the founder of Pro Motion, Steve Randazzo, experiential marketing is a relatively new concept that started circuiting the professional scene about 15 years ago.
-When he started his company, Pro Motion slowly shifted from event marketing to creating experiences that defined brands and created long-lasting emotional connections with target audiences.
+When he started his company, Pro Motion slowly shifted from event marketing to creating positive experiences that defined brands and created long-lasting emotional connections with target audiences.
 Despite experiential marketing’s growing popularity, many people still don’t know what it is all about.
 They may be familiar with some industry terms, such as public relations, and digital/social engagement.
 However, while both of these fall into this category, it is essential to understand that experiential marketing is “the seed of an emotional connection that can last a lifetime.”

-The experiential marketing appeal relies on how engaged potential customers feel with the brand’s cultivated experience.
+The experiential marketing appeal relies on how engaged potential customers feel with the brand’s cultivated user experience.
 Throughout his prosperous marketing career, Steve Randazzo has successfully handled numerous roles, but he has always had a passion for experiential marketing.
 For this reason, he started consulting for McCann-Erickson Event marketing, where he devised one of his most memorable campaigns.
 For the “Nabisco All-Star Legends” campaign, he gathered five Baseball Hall of Fame members, along with forty former baseball players, and traveled across America with them, promoting the Nabisco brand.

 Steve decided to start his marketing agency business in 1995, founding “Pro Motion,” dedicating his time and effort to creating emotionally connective experiential marketing campaigns ever since.